RMK

 There are several other tools are highly recommended:

-• probe-rs: used to flash and debug your firmware
+• probe-rs: used to flash and debug your firmware.
+Here is the installation instruction.

 You can use the following commands to install them: